logicseed/Nova-Run/README.md

 Game Design I - CIS487 Fall 2016
 ======
 >As out first foray into game design, we were tasked with learning the basics of the Unity game engine
 >and creating a small playable prototype.
-We chose my design for a infinite scrolling side scrolling
+We chose my design for an infinite scrolling side scrolling
->shooter *(See one-sheet design below)* and Jeff proceeded to create most of the artwork while I
+>shooter *(See one-sheet design below)*.
+Jeff proceeded to create most of the artwork while I
 >implemented the desired features.

 ### Details